gojimmypi/gojimmypi.github.io/_posts/2022-04-16-SSH-to-ULX3S-ESP32.md

 So you have a ULX3S and want to connect via SSH.

-The ULX3S is cool not only for being an impressively designed FPGA board with plent of onboard peripheraps, but also because one of the "peripherals" is an ESP32!
+The ULX3S is cool not only for being an impressively designed FPGA board with plent of onboard peripherals, but also because one of the "peripherals" is an ESP32!

 I [first heard](https://gojimmypi.github.io/ulx3s-day-1/) about the ULX3S back in 2019.
 In fact, I have [several blogs about the ULX3S](https://gojimmypi.github.io/tag/ulx3s/).